maxrenke/politilt/README.md

 Simply install (coming soon) our extension and navigate to a news article.
 Simply click on our extension to find the political "tilt"!

-To learn more, follow the link and see other articles that have been analyzed by POLI TILT
+To learn more, follow the link and see other articles that have been analyzed by POLI TILT.

 ##Try it now